nuzairilyas/sticky-notes-board/README.md

 ---

 ### Method 3: Python Local Server
-If Python is installed on your machine, you can host a local server from the terminal:
+If Python is installed on your machine, host a local server from the terminal:

 ```bash
 # Navigate to the project directory